 Payment is due upon completion of bottling, please be prepared to handle this in a timely manner.

-- Labels are to be printed “copy position three (3)”, wound on a three (3) inch core, and each finished roll will be thirteen (13) inches in diameter when possible.
+- Labels are to be printed “copy position four (4)”, wound on a three (3) inch core, and each finished roll will be thirteen (13) inches in diameter when possible.
+Customers may be billed $10 per label roll for excess rolls if roll diameters are not maximized.

-- Front and back labels will be separate rolls.
+- Front and back labels may be on the same or separate rolls.

 - Remember, the labels must be placed on a flat surface or face of the bottle.

 - Proper pressure sensitive adhesives are critical.
-East Coast Mobile Bottling strongly recommends the use of AT-20 as an excellent all-conditions adhesive.
+Wine & Beer Supply strongly recommends the use of AT-20 as an excellent all-conditions adhesive.